tndatacommons/tndata_backend/tndata_backend/chat/README.md

     {
       "from_id": "42",
       "from": "Brad Montgomery",
-      "message": "Hello World!
+      "text": "Hello World!
 This is the message to display."
       "avatar": "//lh5.googleusercontent.com/.../photo.jpg",
       "digest": "584d07235fb9e4f2ab2a2c0c24142180",
     }